appsignal/appsignal-docs/source/elixir/instrumentation/minutely-probes.html.md

 ## Creating probes

-If you want to track more [custom metrics](/metrics/custom.html) from your app than our default proves do, you can add your own prove(s).
+If you want to track more [custom metrics](/metrics/custom.html) from your app than our default probes do, you can add your own probe(s).

 An AppSignal minutely probe can be an [Anonymous function](#anonymous-function), or a [Module based function](#module-based-function).